juju/docs/src/en/commands.md

-      juju machine add lxc:4                (starts a new lxc container on machine 4) juju machine add --constraints mem=8G (starts a machine with at least 8GB RAM) juju machine add ssh:user@10.10.0.3   (manually provisions a machine with ssh) juju machine add zone=us-east-1a
+      juju machine add lxc:4                (starts a new lxc container on machine 4) juju machine add --constraints mem=8G (starts a machine with at least 8GB RAM) juju machine add ssh:user@10.10.0.3   (manually provisions a machine with ssh) juju machine add zone=us-east-1a	    (zones not available to all providers) juju machine add --to hostname	    (add a machine to a specific MAAS host)

-  See Also:
-  juju help constraints
-  juju help placement

 ^# add-relation